 B/C ratio

 Honey is high-value commodity.
 The allurement of government and the policy making sector toward apiculture is increasing.
-In our study we came to find the B/C ratio to be 3.87.
-The maximum B/C ratio was found to be 8.35 and minimum was found to be 1.9.
-Commodity like honey fetch high value in market.
+Our study showed the B/C ratio to be 3.87.
+The maximum B/C ratio was 8.35 and minimum was 1.9.
+Commodity like honey fetch high value on the market.
 The value was in line with the literature (Naz, 2022; Priatno et al., 2023).

 Marketing Analysis

-Marketing status of the bee honey within the study site was analyzed.
+Marketing status of the honey within the study site was analyzed.

 Marketing status of individual

-Farmers were observed to have high bargaining power as well as high price determination capacity.
-Only 21.2% of farmers were reached by the government assistance in marketing and only 2.5% of them were satisfied from government assistance followed by 60% of unsatisfied farmers.
+Farmers have high bargaining power as well as high price determination capacity.
+Only 21.2% of farmers received government assistance in marketing and only 2.5% of them were satisfied with the received government assistance, followed by 60% of unsatisfied farmers.

 Table 5: Marketing status of individual